tmwnwes/333Arcade/README.md

 #### This game places you as the commander of a submarine in an underwater minefield, targeted by mines, depth charges, and (in an upcoming update in december, other submarines.)
 It is your job to survive as long as possible.
 You have torpedoes to preotect yourself against mines fired with left arrow key (front of sub) and right arrow key (back of sub).
 Torpedoes can cause a chain reaction of mine explosions You may also angle your submarine counterclockwise with Q or clockwise with E. Finally, actually moving your submarine is accomplished with WASD keys, where W and S move the submarine upwards and downwards with respect to the screen and general notions of up and down while A and D move the ship forward or backwards relative to its rotation.
 Periodically, you willbe targeted with depth charges which will target your general location within the ocean and explode near your last known coordinates.
 Depth charges can also start a chain reaction, blowing up nearby mines.
 You will earn score for all depth charges avoided and mines destroyed by your torpedoes, depth charges or chain reactions.
 There is no win condition in this game, your goal is to survive as long as possible.

+# For each game, there are 2 other files, a TestOnly file and a UserTests file.

+### ForCodeReviewers will explain what to do with these files but if you are only interested in playing the games, then ignore those files and just use the main branch.
+It is assumed that anybody on this branch is here for Comp 333 Milestone 4